Giovanni Amighetti

 In 2020 during the COVID-19 pandemic he helped in bringing Daniele Durante's Taranta project to the Castello Sforzesco in Milano for the sole gig of the ensemble that year.
 He was also musician and artistic coordinator for the Italy for China music and video recording in Teatro Asioli Correggio – Ahymé Festival with Daniele Durante, Franco Mussida Premiata Forneria Marconi, Moreno Conficconi – Venice Film Festival Siae prize winner.

 In 2021 Amighetti recorded and released the album "Play@Esagono vol.1" with guitarist Luca Nobis and various guests including Jeff Coffin from Dave Matthews Band, Petit Solo Diabate and Fiorenzo Tassinari.
 The album has been followed by a serie of eleven live videos filmed by director Luca Fabbri.

+In June 2021 he was producer and musician for the collaboration between Daniele Durante Taranta and the Deutsche Kammerphilharmonie Bremen for Summer in Lesmona.

+In 2022 and 2023, Giovanni Amighetti collaborated with Luca Nobis on the E-Wired Empathy project, releasing the album E-Wired Empathy featuring guests like Gabin Dabiré, Valerio Combass, and Jeff Coffin.
+During this time, they performed in various gigs and made media appearances to promote the project.

+In 2024, E-Wired Empathy expanded to a six-member band, bringing in drummer Roberto Gualdi, bassist Valerio Combass, singer Stefania Morciano from Salento, and clarinetist Moreno Conficconi.
+They released the EP E-Wired Empathy Meets Gasandji and contributed to the recording of Romagna 2.0, an album by Moreno Il Biondo.

+Giovanni Amighetti also co-produced both albums with Alessandro Marcantoni.
+In September 2024, E-Wired Empathy reunited for a live performance featuring English guitarist David Rhodes, marking a special highlight for the expanded lineup.